Youth Pride: June 28th, 6 PM, Baxter Arena

 Just after 3 a.m., on June 29 1969, a police raid of the Stonewall Inn—a New York City gay club—turns violent as patrons and local sympathizers begin rioting against the police.

 It’s also regarded as history’s first major protest on behalf of equal rights for homosexuals.
-On June 29th 2019, Heartland Pride will mark the 50th Anniversary of the Stonewall Uprising and a half-century of LGBT+ liberation.
+On June 29th 2019, Heartland Pride will mark the 50th Anniversary of the Stonewall Uprising and a half-century of LGBTQ+ liberation.

 Co-Grand Marshall & Youth Pride Guest Speaker